 Why are ladybugs currently unavailable ?

 We received word from our supplier that we will not be receiving any ladybugs currently, but we are hopeful for the spring.

 This is a shock to us, as this is the first time this has happened in Bob’s experience with ladybugs, which goes back to 1992.
 Commercial ladybugs come from California, and are collected from migrating swarms that escape the summer heat in the valley by retreating to the much cooler foothills nearby.
 We have had a “perfect storm” created by the combination of a prolonged drought (which is not that unusual) with the wildfires that made the news this past fall, which likely destroyed many of these hibernation sites.

 Will ladybugs treat spider mites?

-You may have heard anecdotally from other sources that ladybugs are a good spider mite control; however, ladybugs do not feed primarily on spider mites and we don’t actively recommend them for spider mite control because if there are other food sources available, they will ignore the spider mites and move on.
+You may have heard anecdotally from other sources that ladybugs are a good spider mite control; however, ladybugs do not feed primarily on spider mites.
+We don’t actively recommend them for spider mite control because if there are other food sources available, they will ignore the spider mites and move on.

-Stethorus beetle, one of the bugs we do advertise for spider mite control, is actually a relative of ladybugs, and is what should be recommended instead of ladybugs as they are a far more effective predator than ladybugs specifically.
+Stethorus beetle, one of the bugs we do advertise for spider mite control, is actually a relative of ladybugs, and is what should be recommended instead of ladybugs.
+They are a far more effective spider mite predator than ladybugs specifically.

 What do you recommend for treating spider mite?